-Six companies obtained CITES permits on Prunus in 2006, which is less than the 10 companies to whom the inter-ministerial commission allocated quotas of the same product.
+Six companies obtained CITES permits on Prunus in 2006, which is less than the 10 companies to whom the inter-ministerial commission allocated guotas of the same product.

-the quantity of Prunus barks within the six exporting , and CEXPRO appear to be in this order, the three ted Prunus bark from Cameroon in 2006.
+Figure 11 illustrates the repartition of the quantity of Prunus barks within the six exporting companies in 2006.
+AFRIMED, SGPA, and CEXPRO appear to be in this order, the three most important companies which exported Prunus bark from Cameroon in 2006.